jerodsanto/blog/development/_posts/2011-01-31-jquery-is-in-array-boolean-sugar.md

 ---
 layout: post
 published: true
-title: "jQuery isInArray Boolean Sugar"
+title: "jQuery: isInArray Boolean Sugar"
 excerpt: "Sprinkle this sugary function on top of your jQuery for a little syntactic delight."
 ---